pluginever/wc-serial-numbers/readme.txt

 - **Backorder Support (PRO):** You can sell keys even when the product is out of stock, and you can assign keys to orders with a single click when they become available.

-- **Support for Expiry Dates:** For products that require time-limited access or subscription-based licensing, this plugin allows you to set expiry dates for serial keys.
+- **Support for Expiry Dates:** For products that require time-limited access or subscription-based licensing, this plugin allows you to set expiry dates for keys.
 This ensures that customers cannot use the keys beyond the specified period.

 - **Bulk Import (PRO):** You may use our bulk import license for product update the serial key table with pre-existing or new keys.
 The bulk importer accepts CSV and TXT files.
 CSV importer works when you import several items at once, whereas TXT works when you import a single product with many product keys.